tsikorksi/polodb/README.md

-# polodb
+# Polodb
-Polo databse and comparison script
+Polo databse and comparison script, written with flask